 - The light show is something you shouldn’t miss (though I did).
 It takes place at night in an open complex near the splendid Maota Lake.

 - Watch the fort in the evening, bathed, illuminated in several colors.

 - There is a turban museum which has a great turban collection.

-- You can enjoy classical dance show in Sukh Mahal in evening.
+- You can enjoy a classical dance show in Sukh Mahal in the evening.
 You need to buy tickets for this.

-- You can also go for a four wheel drive at extra charge.
+- You can also go for a four-wheel-drive at an extra charge.

-I always prefer solo travelling.
-However, some may find it bit challenging and boring.
+I always prefer solo traveling.
+However, some may find it a bit challenging and boring.
 But I do and manage to take shots.
 So hope you enjoyed this post.
-Do like, share and comment.
-And meanwhile have a look at the clicks.
+Do like, share, and comment.
+And meanwhile, have a look at the clicks.